loda-lang/loda-programs/programs/oeis/list1.md

 * [A153284](http://oeis.org/A153284) ([L05 program](153/A153284.asm)): a(n) = n + Sum_{j=1..n-1} (-1)^j * a(j) for n >= 2, a(1) = 1.
 * [A153285](http://oeis.org/A153285) ([L11 program](153/A153285.asm)): a(1)=1; for n > 1, a(n) = n^2 + Sum_{j=1..n-1} (-1)^j*a(j).
 * [A153286](http://oeis.org/A153286) ([L30 program](153/A153286.asm)): a(n) = n^3 + sum((-1)^j*a(j)); for j=1 to n-1; a(1)=1.
+* [A153339](http://oeis.org/A153339) ([L22 program](153/A153339.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 5 with n rows whose color is that of the top right corner
 * [A153349](http://oeis.org/A153349) ([L08 program](153/A153349.asm)): Period 6: repeat [1, 7, 4, 4, 7, 1].
 * [A153365](http://oeis.org/A153365) ([L12 program](153/A153365.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n rows whose color is that of the top right corner.
 * [A153367](http://oeis.org/A153367) ([L15 program](153/A153367.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n-1 rows whose color is not that of the top right corner.